Overview of Mood Disorders

 How are mood disorders diagnosed?

-Mood disorders are a real health disorder.
+Mood disorders are serious illnesses.
 A psychiatrist or other mental health provider often diagnoses mood disorders with a complete health history and psychiatric evaluation.

 How are mood disorders treated?